HealthCatalyst/healthcareai-py/README.rst

 After that's done, *here's the contribution workflow:*

-1) Identify an issue that suits your skill level [here](https://github.com/HealthCatalystSLC/healthcareai-r/issues)
+1) `Identify an issue that`_ suits your skill level

    - Only look for issues in the Backlog category
    - Please reach out with questions on details and where to start

+.. _Identify an issue that: https://github.com/HealthCatalystSLC/healthcareai-r/issues

-2) Create a topic branch to work in, as described [here](CONTRIBUTING.md#create-a-topic-branch-that-you-can-work-in)
+2) Create a topic branch to work in; here are `instructions`_.

+.. _instructions: CONTRIBUTING.md#create-a-topic-branch-that-you-can-work-in)

 3) Create a throwaway file on the Desktop (or somewhere outside the repo), based on an example